AndreyMironenko/adventure-dascript/README.md

     take the cage
     Go west again
     turn on the lamp
-    Grab the rod and say XYZZY.
+    Take the rod and say XYZZY.
 POOF you're back in the well house!
 Say XYZZY again to return to the Debris Room.
     Go west to the sloping room
     Drop the rod
     Go west to the Orange River Chamber